 These losses may include wages that the victim would have earned to help cover household expenses on a regular basis.
 Some of the most common damages awarded include punitive damages, funeral expenses, loss of consortium, and loss of income.

 Each state has their own laws concerning the types and amounts of damages that can be awarded in wrongful death cases, so it is important that you retain competent legal representation that is well versed in the laws of your particular state.

 How long do I have to file a wrongful death claim?

-Call a dedicated New York wrongful death attorney today
+Speak with a dedicated New York wrongful death law firm today

 If you have lost a loved one due to medical malpractice, willful negligence, or reckless endangerment, contact the Law Office of Michael S. Lamonsoff, PLLC, today.
 We will take the time to listen to you and pursue justice.
 You can call the toll free number at (877) 675-4529 to schedule an initial consultation with a tenacious wrongful death attorney that has the patience and determination needed to handle your case aggressively.

 You can also fill out our easy consultation request form and we will get in touch with you shortly.
 At The Law Offices of Michael S. Lamonsoff, PLLC, we represent the rights of wrongful death victims and their families and will fight for your rights and get you the financial compensation that you are entitled to.